Illinois Vital Records

 The Illinois Department of Public Health does not provide in-person requests for vital record certificates.
 Applicants must go to the issuing agency that provided the original record.
 Ordering via mail or online can help bypass the inconveniences associated with walk-in orders.

-• getting photocopies of your documents;
+• Get photocopies of your documents.

-• purchasing an envelope;
+• Purchase an envelope.

-❗️Ensure that your documents, application, and payment are submitted to the correct health department that issues certified copies of the preserved original record.
+❗️Ensure that your documents, application, and payment are submitted to the correct Health Department that issues certified copies of the preserved original record.

 ❗️ Before submitting the application, confirm if you must also have your documents and application notarized with a sworn statement for identity verification.